ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/eksctl.md

 weight: 1
 ---

 The Amazon EKS CLI, `eksctl`, is a command line tool to create and manage Kubernetes clusters in Amazon Kubernetes Service (EKS).
 It simplifies cluster creation and saves time compared to using the AWS console.
-For additional information refer to the [official documentation](https://eksctl.io/)
+For additional information refer to the [official documentation](https://eksctl.io/).

-The EKS CLI is available for a variety of operating systems and Linux distributions and has multiple ways to install it.
+The EKS CLI is available for a variety of operating systems and Linux distributions and there are multiple ways to install it.
 It runs on both Arm Linux distributions and Windows on Arm.

 ## Before you begin